Meet our Head of English and Media

-What can students look forward to the most when they join The Institute of English and Media?
+What can students look forward to the most when they join English and Media?

 It’s hard to distil this into one thing.
 Coming to university is one of the most exciting, challenging, mildly scary and intensely stimulating time.
 You’ll leave as a different person.
 That’s probably the best thing: finding out who you can be.